syheliel/jpf-wiki-mdbook/src/gsoc/JPF-Google-Summer-of-Code-2010.md

 #### Confirm Warnings

 Existing techniques for software verification can be broadly classified into two major categories: dynamic and static.
 Dynamic verification techniques suffer from scalability issues when applied to large applications.
 On the other hand, static verification techniques, despite scalable, suffer from a large number of false warnings due to their conservative nature.
 Therefore, an ideal approach is to statically detect violations and dynamically confirm those violations.
-This project borrows ideas from existing approaches such as Check ‘n’ Crash, and involves developing new techniques in JPF to prune states that do not help in dynamically confirming the statically detected violations.
+This project borrows ideas from existing approaches such as Check 'n' Crash, and involves developing new techniques in JPF to prune states that do not help in dynamically confirming the statically detected violations.

 * * *